 - claim handling standards

-Rather than simply taking an “inventory” of these items, companies should analyze the effectiveness and integration of these components in their workers’ compensation program.
+Rather than simply taking an “inventory” of these items, companies should analyze the effectiveness and integration of these components in their workers’ compensation programs.

 Author Michael Stack, Principal, COMPClub, Amaxx LLC.
 He is an expert in workers compensation cost containment systems and helps employers reduce their work comp costs by 20% to 50%.
 He works as a consultant to large and mid-market clients, is co-author of Your Ultimate Guide To Mastering Workers Comp Costs, a comprehensive step-by-step manual of cost containment strategies based on hands-on field experience, and is founder of COMPClub, an exclusive member training program on workers compensation cost containment best practices.
 Through these platforms he is in the trenches on a working together with clients to implement and define best practices, which allows him to continuously be at the forefront of innovation and thought leadership in workers’ compensation cost containment.